raspberrypilearning/from-me-to-you/en/step_5.md

 As you work your way through your digital project, remind yourself how to do things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.

 --- task ---
-If you haven't already chosen a backdrop and added sprites then start now.
-You can always add more later including using the paint editor to make your own.
+If you haven't already chosen a backdrop and added a sprite then start now.
+You can always add more later including using the Paint editor to make your own.
 --- /task ---

 --- task ---